 1. Image/GIF Preloader Animations

-A very common preloader content type are images used by many popular brands to show their logo while the website loads.
-Using this you can add custom image on your loading screen.
+A very common preloader content type is images used by many popular brands to show their logo while the website loads.
+Using this, you can add custom images on your loading screen.

 2. Icon/SVG Preloader Animations

 Icons or SVG file formats are very light forms of loading content, as normally, they have very less file sizes.
 In our preloader widget, you get to choose the icons for Elementor’s inbuilt icon library or upload your custom SVG file.

 A text-based preloader is something we have always seen while surfing the web, be it as a simple message like ‘loading…’, but wait, you don’t have to keep your typography that boring.

 Using our text content mode, you can style the text the way you want with your favorite font.

 Just like our preloader image, text-based Elementor loading animation comes with a loader effect where the color turns from one shade to its normal shade, just as shown in the image above.